-While dragging the command to the new position, use the visual indicator bar to specify the location of the command.
+While dragging the command, use the visual indicator bar to specify the new position of the command.

-To remove a button from a toolbar in the Customizations In pane
+To remove a command or control from a toolbar in the Customizations In pane

-- 1 Click Tools tab ➤ Customization panel ➤ User Interface. - 2 In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, click the plus sign (+) next to the Toolbar node to expand it. - 3 Click the plus sign (+) next to a toolbar to expand it. - 4 Right-click the name of the button you want to remove.
+- 1 Click Manage tab ➤ Customization panel ➤ User Interface. - 2 In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, click the plus sign (+) next to the Toolbars tree node to expand it. - 3 Click the plus sign (+) next to a toolbar that contains the command or control you want to remove. - 4 Right-click the name of the command or control you want to remove.
 Click Remove.

-To remove a button from a toolbar in the Toolbar Preview pane
+To remove a command or control from a toolbar in the Toolbar Preview pane

-- 1 Click Tools tab ➤ Customization panel ➤ User Interface. - 2 In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, click the plus sign (+) next to the Toolbar node to expand it. - 3 Drag the button in the toolbar's preview that you want to remove and drop it outside of the preview.
+- 1 Click Manage tab ➤ Customization panel ➤ User Interface. - 2 In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, click the plus sign (+) next to the Toolbars tree node to expand it. - 3 Select the toolbar that contains the command or control you want to reposition. - 4 In the Toolbar Preview pane, drag the command or control that you want to remove and drop it outside of the preview.